 3. Fun Facts, Observations, and Thoughts

-Throughout the day, you can use the bullet journal to record important happenings, memorable moments, observations, or experiences.
+Throughout the day, you can record important happenings, memorable moments, observations, or experiences.
 This allows you to transform your bullet journal from a simple planner into an easy-to-maintain personal diary.
 Many people include these notations in their daily section.

 4. Short-Term Goals